 - Communication strategies and concepts for building the sale with a client and their family is addressed as well.

-- A personal reference book is included.
+- A downloadable pdf reference book is included.

 - CE (6-hours) credits are provided for AIBD, AOTA, APTA, ASID, NKBA, and others.